thehyve/transmart-core/transmart-api-server/README.md

 # to enable use of keycloak API to fetch list of users for jobs
 keycloakOffline:
     offlineToken: {offlineToken}

+# by default, users without any role are not denied access
+org.transmartproject.security.denyAccessToUsersWithoutRole: false
 ```

 Start `transmart-api-server` with this configuration file: